 \subsection{Transformation to the native gate set}

-The predefined gate decomposition into the native gate set via macro matching is followed by the conversion of all remaining gates into the native gate set.
-For this transformation, two different approaches can be employed.
-In the first approach, Pytket's \texttt{CliffordSimp} pass is applied to the quantum circuit $C$, which contains simplifications similar to Duncan and Fagan~\cite{Fagan_Duncan_2019}.
-After applying the \texttt{CliffordSimp} pass on a circuit, the resulting circuit consists only of Pytket's universal single qubit \gate{TK1} gates and two-qubit \gate{CNOT} gates, which are defined as follows:
+The predefined gate decomposition into the native gate set by macro matching is followed by the conversion of all remaining gates into the native gate set.
+Our compiler offers four different approaches for this transformation.
+While they all start differently, they all end with the \texttt{RebaseCustom} pass to convert the remaining non-native gates.

+The \textbf{first approach} applies Pytket's \texttt{CliffordSimp} pass to the quantum circuit $C$.
+This pass contains simplifications similar to those of Duncan and Fagan \cite{Fagan_Duncan_2019}.
+After applying the \texttt{CliffordSimp} pass to a circuit, the resulting circuit consists only of Pytket's universal single-qubit \gate{TK1} gates and two-qubit \gate{CNOT} gates, defined as follows: